backdrop-contrib/footnotes/footnotes_wysiwyg/README.txt

 2. Enable the module in /admin/modules
 3. Enable the "Add Footnote" button in the WYSIWYG or CKEditor module settings.

+Note: If you are using the CKEditor module, in addition to adding the button you must also check the 'Add Footnotes' checkbox for the 'Plugins' setting.

 TinyMCE
 ----------------------
 The TinyMCE plugin provides a simple dialog to enter footnote text that will be